 - Salt as needed

-- 2 to 3 tbsps grated fresh coconut or frozen
+- 2 to 3 tbsps coconut grated, fresh or frozen

 - If using corn on cob, scrape them off the cob using a knife and boil or steam them.
+You can also boil them first and then scrape.
 If using frozen corn, just rinse and drain.

 - Heat ghee or oil in a pan.
 Crackle mustard and cumin.
 Add dal.